laminlabs/lamin-blog/docs/1000genomes.md

 Here, we show how modern query engines like Polars and DuckDB can perform the core computational work to efficiently access these large, distributed datasets.
 And we discuss how lakehouse frameworks, including Iceberg, LaminDB, and LanceDB, avoid problems that arise from agents directly working with raw files.

-An atlas like 1000 Genomes[^1000g] serves as a foundational reference for researchers to discover disease-associated mutations, understand population genetics, and evolutionary history.
+An atlas like 1000 Genomes[^1000g] serves as a foundational reference for researchers to understand disease-associated mutations and evolutionary history.
-Such studies often require querying large amounts of data and are today often performed agentically and based on big data formats, most notably, Parquet files.
+Such studies often require querying large amounts of data and are today often performed agentically and based on big data formats, most notably Parquet files.
-Several benchmarks exist that show that queries of Parquet files can be up to a factor 1000 faster than querying VCF files, leaving alone cloud access advantages.[^23andme][^azure-genomics][^aws-emr][^boufea2017]
+Several benchmarks exist that show that queries of Parquet files can be up to a factor 1000 faster than querying VCF files, let alone cloud access advantages.[^23andme][^azure-genomics][^aws-emr][^boufea2017]
 Hence, we transform VCF files from two collections into Parquet files: Dataset 1 stores Copy Number Variants (CNVs) called for each individual, totalling 4.86M observations across 3201 files.
 Dataset 2 is a population-level catalog of all unique variants — CNVs, Single Nucleotide Variants (SNVs), and small insertions/deletions (Indels) — totalling 88M observations across 26 files.

 | #     | Variant types      | Grouping       | Variants | Files | Exemplary features                       | Explore                                                                    |